How to Make Sukiyaki with Beef (Japanese Hot Pot) stove

 6 tips for making sukiyaki:

-1. Choose the right type of meat: Sukiyaki is traditionally made with thinly sliced beef, but you can also use pork or chicken.
+1. Choose the right type of meat: Sukiyaki is traditionally made with thinly sliced beef (Best for: rich, marbled flavor and authenticity), but you can also use pork (Best for: a lighter, slightly sweeter result) or chicken (Best for: a leaner, milder option).
 Choose a high-quality, tender cut of meat for the best results.

 2. Slice the meat and vegetables thinly: It is important to slice the meat and vegetables thinly for sukiyaki, as they will cook quickly in the broth.